Oxymetaphoric/milestone_project_3/README.md

 - if you wish to make changes and/or run locally prior to deploying.
 Some of these steps, especially those related to system packages may vary depending on your operating system:
     - navigate to the repo:
         > cd path/to/milestone_project_3
-    - create a python virtual environment:
+    - create and activate a python virtual environment:
         > python -m venv .
         > source bin/activate
+    - use pip to install the projects required dependencies:
+        > pip install -r requirements.txt
     - create and populate env.py:
         > touch env.py
         > vim env.py